ahmetugsuz/Image-filtering/README.md

 ```bash
 python3 -m pip install .
 ```
-It can be required to run this command at any changes to the package.
+After making any changes to the package, it's essential to reinstall it to ensure that the changes take effect.
+Use the following command above to reinstall the package.

 ## Usage

 ### Deploying

 To deploy the package:
-1. Navigate to the `image-filtering` folder (if youre not at the root of the project).
+1. Navigate to the `image-filtering` folder (if youre not at the root of the project):
 ```bash
 cd image-filtering
 ```